 6. Follow up with your candidates

-Following the interviews, conduct background checks, license verification, and contact references to ensure that:
+Following the interviews, conduct background checks, verify licenses, and contact references to ensure that:

 - The candidate has a clean record.